 Bruce has long-standing ties to Indonesia.
 He grew up overseas, living 18 years across five continents, and first visited Bali as a young boy in 1975-its people, landscape, and culture captivated him.
 After graduating from Princeton University in 1988, he lived in Salatiga, Java for one year, teaching at Satya Wacana University and exploring this vast archipelago.
 It was at Satya Wacana that he met his wife, who is from the island of Sumba, where they were married in a traditional ceremony and where his family makes regular trips.
-She serves as an Assistant Dean in the FAMU-FSU College of Engineering.
-Their daughter, who graduated from Duke University in 2020 and is currently working with Storycraft Lab, recently returned from Indonesia where she led an SIE-related project that bridged the work of the SIE CoLab, the Bali Institute, and Storycraft Lab.
+Their daughter, who graduated from Duke University in 2020 and is currently on sabbatical from Storycraft Lab, is leading an SIE-related project in Indonesia that bridges the work of the SIE CoLab, the Bali Institute, and Storycraft Lab.

 In partnership with the Bali Institute, Bruce developed and led FSU's Bali Social Innovation & Entrepreneurship Immersion program, which has been included in the Forum for Education Abroad's Curriculum Toolbox as representative of best practices in education abroad.
 He now leads the next iteration of this program, Bali SIE Immersion: A Transformative Hero's Journey, through a partnership between the SIE CoLab and the Bali Institute.
-In 2019, he partnered with the Bali Institute to prototype and launch the Indonesia Changemakers Fellowship, now known as Makadaya, which develops the capacity of social impact leaders at the individual and organizational levels and connects and empowers them through an SIE Ecosystem.
+In 2019, he partnered with the Bali Institute to prototype and launch the Indonesia Changemakers Fellowship, now known as Makadaya, which trains and supports young emerging leaders in Indonesia who are committed to addressing urgent social and environmental issues in their communities and across the archipelago through an SIE framework.
+Bruce serves as a Global Advisor to the Bali Institute.